michallepicki/blog/_posts/2021-06-06-notes-on-using-sesterl.md

 ---
 title: Notes on using Sesterl
 hidden: false
-edit_date: 2021-06-07
+edit_date: 2021-06-09
 ---
 [Sesterl](https://github.com/gfngfn/Sesterl) is a new statically typed programming language for the BEAM (the Erlang virtual machine).

 ## Installation

-To install Sesterl, you can download a release artifact for latest Ubuntu or MacOS from [Github Actions on the Sesterl Repository](https://github.com/gfngfn/Sesterl/actions?query=branch%3Amaster).
+To install Sesterl, we can download a release artifact for latest Ubuntu or MacOS from [Github Actions on the Sesterl Repository](https://github.com/gfngfn/Sesterl/actions?query=branch%3Amaster).

 ```
 $ unzip sesterl-ubuntu-latest.zip